sensu/sensu-aws-sns-handler/README.md

 If you go the route of using environment variables, it is highly suggested you use them via the [Env secrets provider][7].

+### Region support

+The AWS SDK for Go uses the following criteria for determining the AWS region in which to use
+SNS:

+1. The AWS_REGION environment variable
+2. The shared configuration file (typically ~/.aws/config)

+If running the Sensu backend process on an EC2 instance, this handler also supports using the EC2 metadata to determine the region via the `--use-ec2-region` option.

 ## Installation from source